LTW85/Etherium-Forecast-Project/README.md

 **Step 3:** Both .pickle files are commited and pushed back to the Github repository via the workflow procedure

 **Step 4:** Everytime the Streamlit app in run, values are read in from the .pickle files for changepoint_prior_scale, seasonality_prior_scale, and changepoint_range.
 A model is built using these values and the forecast is displayed.
 The current cross-validation performance metrics are also read in and displayed (14 day horizon).
-The Prohpet algorithm is very fast which helps to make this process viable using Github Actions.
+The Prophet algorithm is very fast which helps to make this process viable using Github Actions.

 ## Notes and Acknowledgements
 A (free) Streamlit account is required in order to build the web app component.